dotnet/msbuild/documentation/high-level-introduction.md

   - As seen above, children of this are processed in as Items (lists) of the name of the node
 - `<Target>`
   - Defines a target which will be considered when we get to execution set
-  - Before\After and BuildDependsOn will determine ordering
+  - Before/After and BuildDependsOn will determine ordering
-  - Inputs\Ouputs will determine if run at all
+  - Inputs/Ouputs will determine if run at all
   - Can contain one or more children that are executed in sequence when the target is executed
 - `<UsingTask>`
   - Loads a task type from the given C# library assembly for execution later by a `<Target>`